Michael Manley: Domestic reforms

 Under Manley, Jamaica established a minimum wage for all workers, including domestic workers.
-In 1974, the PNP under Manley adopted a political philosophy of Democratic Socialism.

 In 1974, Manley proposed free education from primary school to university.
 The introduction of universally free secondary education was a major step in removing the institutional barriers to private sector and preferred government jobs that required secondary diplomas.
 The PNP government in 1974 also formed the Jamaica Movement for the Advancement of Literacy (JAMAL), which administered adult education programs with the goal of involving 100,000 adults a year.

 Land reform expanded under his administration.
 Historically, land tenure in Jamaica has been rather inequitable.
 Project Land Lease (introduced in 1973), attempted an integrated rural development approach, providing tens of thousands of small farmers with land, technical advice, inputs such as fertilizers, and access to credit.

 The minimum voting age was lowered to 18 years, while equal pay for women was introduced.
 Maternity leave was also introduced, while the government outlawed the stigma of illegitimacy.
 The Masters and Servants Act was abolished, and a Labour Relations and Industrial Disputes Act provided workers and their trade unions with enhanced rights.
 The National Housing Trust was established, providing "the means for most employed people to own their own homes," and greatly stimulated housing construction, with more than 40,000 houses built between 1974 and 1980.

 Subsidised meals, transportation and uniforms for schoolchildren from disadvantaged backgrounds were introduced, together with free education at primary, secondary, and tertiary levels.
 Special employment programmes were also launched, together with programmes designed to combat illiteracy.
-Increases in pensions and poor relief were carried out, along with a reform of local government taxation, an increase in youth training, an expansion of day care centres. and an upgrading of hospitals.
+Increases in pensions and poor relief were carried out, along with a reform of local government taxation, an increase in youth training, an expansion of day care centres, and an upgrading of hospitals.

 A worker's participation programme was introduced, together with a new mental health law and the family court.
 Free health care for all Jamaicans was introduced, while health clinics and a paramedical system in rural areas were established.
 Various clinics were also set up to facilitate access to medical drugs.
 Spending on education was significantly increased, while the number of doctors and dentists in the country rose.
 Project Lend Lease, an agricultural programme designed to provide rural labourers and smallholders with more land through tenancy, was introduced, together with a National Youth Service Programme for high school graduates to teach in schools, vocational training, and the literacy programme, comprehensive rent and price controls, protection for workers against unfair dismissal, subsidies (in 1973) on basic food items, and the automatic recognition of unions in the workplace.

 Manley was the first Jamaican prime minister to support Jamaican republicanism (the replacement of the constitutional monarchy with a republic).
 In 1975, his government established a commission into constitutional reform, which recommended that Jamaica become a republic.
 In July 1977, after a march to commemorate the Morant Bay rebellion, Manley announced that Jamaica would become a republic by 1981.
 This did not occur, however.